 Our team starts with exploring the client’s product.
 They go page to page, evaluating the feel the web product or a mobile app makes, the ease of navigation, how many actions the user has to make before they can complete their goal, etc.

 Next, we perform competitor research to see any good or bad about their products or services to take into account in our project.
-Depending on the problem we’re trying to solve, we may request data from tools the client is using.
+Depending on the problem we’re trying to solve, we may request data from the client’s tools.
 For example, if your request is to improve your website’s usability, we might ask for reports from Google Analytics, HotJar, etc.